-New and Emerging technologies and industries, including nanotechnology, additive manufacturing and industrial biotechnology look to the ASTM for assistance in the standardization of processes and technology.
+New and Emerging technologies and industries, including nanotechnology, additive manufacturing, and industrial biotechnology look to the ASTM for assistance in the standardization of processes and technology.

-ASTM standards essential in classifying and evaluating any material, chemical, mechanical, and metallurgical properties of metals.
+ASTM standards are essential in classifying and evaluating any material, chemical, mechanical, and metallurgical properties of metals.
 The standards guide product manufacturers toward proper processing and application procedures.